The SDSN at the 2025 UN High-Level Political Forum

 Organizers: SDSN, United Nations Academic Impact (UNAI), International Science Council (ISC), International Association of Universities (IAU), German Center for Research, York University, and UNESCO

-This Symposium aims to address the critical role and potential of, as well as trust in, higher education institutions (HEIs).
+This Symposium sought to address the critical role and potential of, as well as trust in, higher education institutions (HEIs).
 As globally networked actors in advancing livable futures across the globe, HEIs must aim to critically engage with current frameworks, such as the SDGs, as well as a post-2030 development agenda.

 Water and Health Connectivity in the Amazon: Challenges and Solutions

-July 23, 2025, 1:15 PM to 2:45 PM EDT | Online & Colombian Permanent Mission to the UN (Invitation Only)
+July 23, 2025, 1:15 PM to 2:45 PM EDT | Online

 Organizers: The Science Panel for the Amazon (SPA) and the Colombian Permanent Mission to the UN, in partnership with the World Bank and the Global Environment Facility